keptn/lifecycle-toolkit/docs-new/docs/docs/installation/tips-tricks.md

----
-title: Installation Tips and Tricks
+# Installation Tips and Tricks
-description: Supplemental installation information
-weight: 38
-hidechildren: false # this flag hides all sub-pages in the sidebar-multicard.html
----

 The
 [Install Keptn](_index.md)